-Are you emotionally dependent?
+Are you suffering from emotional dependency?
 Use this checklist to find out, and discover how you can attain emotional freedom.

-Are you emotionally dependent?
+Are you suffering from emotional dependency?
 You might want to go through this checklist to find out.

 __I cannot feel lovable and worthy without another's approval.

 __I need a lot of attention from certain people to feel that I am okay.

 __I don't trust my own feelings.
 I need others to validate my feelings.

 __I am afraid of rejection.
 I isolate, try to be perfect, agree with others, give myself up or shut down, along with many other things, to avoid rejection.